lsiepel/openhab-addons/bundles/org.openhab.binding.pihole/README.md

 ### Actions

-Pi-hole binding provides actions to use in rules:
+The Pi-hole binding provides actions to use in rules:

 ```java
 import java.util.concurrent.TimeUnit